Quiz Bowl Lexicon

 Ring in: v. intr.
 Synonym for buzz in.

 Stall: 1. n.
 Excessive hesitation after buzzing in and being recognized.
-Each moderator has his or her own idea of how long is too long, but a stall is usually around three seconds.
+Each moderator has his or her own idea of how long is too long, but a stall is usually around five seconds.
 A stall is considered an incorrect answer.
 2. v. intr.
 To commit a stall.

 10-5: n.
 Type of bonus that works like a 30-20-10.
+Bonuses using the 10-5 structure usually have three answers, and each corresponding question has two clues.
 As of 2006, this type of bonus is disapproved.

 Thirty: v. tr.
 To score thirty points on a bonus.
 See bagel.

 30-20-10(-5)(-1): n.
 Type of bonus in which there is only one answer and clues of decreasing difficulty are asked in succession until a correct answer is offered.
 The team gets one response per clue.
 If the team answers correctly after the first clue, it receives 30 points, and so on.
-As of 2006, this type of bonus has been deprecated in favor of writing a potential 30-20-10(-5)(-1) bonus as a tossup.
+As of 2006, this type of bonus has been obsolesced in favor of writing a potential 30-20-10(-5)(-1) bonus as a tossup.

 Tossup: n.
 A question open to both teams.
 However, each player plays individually because no conferring is allowed.
 Tossups are worth ten points except for a power tossup in NAQT, which is worth 15 points.
 No penalty is incurred for an incorrect response unless the player interrupts the reading of the question (see neg).
 To give an example of how the United States and United Kingdom are divided by a common language, tossups in the UK are called "starters."
-Click here and look up toss-up to find out why because we won't tell you.
+Click here and look up "toss-up" to find out why because we won't tell you.

 Tossup/bonus: n.
 A format in which tossups are asked to both teams until a player answers one correctly.
 That player's team is then awarded a bonus open to only that team.